NEU-ABLE-LAB/NEU_RC_HELLO/README.md

         Where `mbkane` will be your username, and `c0114` will be node that has been provisioned for your job.

+    Information about your jobs can be obtained from `squeue`:

+    ```bash
+    squeue -l -u $USER -o "%.18i %.9P %.2t %.10M %.6D %.4C %.10m %.6z %N"
+    ```

+    which returns the following information:

+    * `JOBID` - Job or job step id.
+In the case of job arrays, the job ID format will be of the form "<base_job_id>_<index>".
+By default, the job array index field size will be limited to 64 bytes.
+Use the environment variable SLURM_BITSTR_LEN to specify larger field sizes.
+(Valid for jobs and job steps) In the case of heterogeneous job allocations, the job ID format will be of the form "#+#" where the first number is the "heterogeneous job leader" and the second number the zero origin offset for each component of the job.
+    * `PARTITION` - Partition of the job or job step.
+(Valid for jobs and job steps)
+    * `ST` - Job state in compact form.
+See the JOB STATE CODES section below for a list of possible states.
+(Valid for jobs only)
+    * `TIME` - Time used by the job or job step in days-hours:minutes:seconds.
+The days and hours are printed only as needed.
+For job steps this field shows the elapsed time since execution began and thus will be inaccurate for job steps which have been suspended.
+Clock skew between nodes in the cluster will cause the time to be inaccurate.
+If the time is obviously wrong (e.g. negative), it displays as "INVALID".
+(Valid for jobs and job steps)
+    * `NODES` - Number of nodes allocated to the job or the minimum number of nodes required by a pending job.
+The actual number of nodes allocated to a pending job may exceed this number if the job specified a node range count (e.g. minimum and maximum node counts) or the job specifies a processor count instead of a node count and the cluster contains nodes with varying processor counts.
+As a job is completing this number will reflect the current number of nodes allocated.
+(Valid for jobs only)
+    * `CPUS` - Number of CPUs (processors) requested by the job or allocated to it if already running.
+As a job is completing this number will reflect the current number of CPUs allocated.
+(Valid for jobs only)
+    * `MIN_MEMORY` - Minimum size of memory (in MB) requested by the job.
+(Valid for jobs only)
+    * `S:C:T` - Number of requested sockets, cores, and threads (S:C:T) per node for the job.
+When (S:C:T) has not been set, "*" is displayed.
+(Valid for jobs only)
+    * `NODELIST` - List of nodes allocated to the job or job step.
+In the case of a COMPLETING job, the list of nodes will comprise only those nodes that have not yet been returned to service.
+(Valid for jobs and job steps)

     You can get information about the node(s) you're using with the following command

     ```bash